lgtm-migrator/mass_replace/README.md

 ## Use case

-`mass_replace` "Walkthrough" through a specified `root_folder` and perform find and replace operations on every file of the specified type.
+`mass_replace` "Walkthrough" a specified `root_folder` and perform find and replace operations on every file of the specified type.

 * If `Python 3` is installed on your system it can be run as `mass_replace.py` Python script
 * Can be run as a standalone Window Executable (`.exe`)